tbz/jquery-party/README.md

 Events
 ------
-Trigger pageNext or pagePrev to move (automatically done when using prev/nextLink)
+pagePrev	move one image backward (auto for prevLink) pageNext	move one image forward (auto for nextLink) pageFirst	move to first image pageLast	move to last image